sassoftware/viya4-deployment/docs/Troubleshooting.md

 On your host:
 * Ensure that Docker is installed on your machine, the [Dependency Versions documentation](./user/Dependencies.md) states that you need at least version 20.10.10.
-* If Docker is already installed on you machine ensure that the deamon is running, see the [offical Docker documentation](https://docs.docker.com/config/daemon/start/).
+* If Docker is already installed on you machine ensure that the deamon is running, see the [Docker documentation](https://docs.docker.com/config/daemon/start/).

 ## SAS Viya Deployment Operator